 CSRA has literature for you to read concerning how to introduce your foster to other dogs or animals in your household.
 This should help make introductions with your family dogs go smoother and help ease territorial issues.
 We also have books to give our foster families to help them with understanding dog psychology and temperament.
 We encourage you to read them.

-Your new foster may come with some behavior issues.
-We try as much as possible to learn what we can about the cocker from previous owners, but many times getting information is just not possible.
-Some cockers may need to be housebroken.
-Even if they are housebroken, they may have mistakes in the house until they get used to your routine.
-Talk to your state coordinator about what you can handle with your foster.
+Your new foster dog may come with some behavior issues.
+We try as much as possible to learn what we can about the Cocker from shelter or previous owners, but many times getting information is just not possible.
+Some Cockers may need to be house trained.
+Even if they are house trained, they may have mistakes in the house until they get used to your routine.
+Talk to your coordinator about what you can handle with your foster dog.
 We try the best we can to work within your boundaries.

-CSRA pays all of the bills related to our rescue cockers.
-This would include vet expenses, medications and grooming in addition to things like a crate or baby gates, obedience classes and dog food.
-Most of our foster homes will donate food and some of the other expenses.
-If you do, let us know and we can give you a receipt for your taxes as we are a 501(c)(3) organization.
+CSRA pays all of the bills related to our rescue Cockers.
+This would include vet expenses, medications and grooming in addition to supplies like crates or baby gates, obedience classes and even dog food, if needed.
+Most of our foster families donate food and some of the other toys, treats, and supplies needed for fostering.
+If you do make donations like this and would like to claim them on your taxes, please keep your payment receipts so we can give you a donation receipt for these donations.

-While the dog is in foster care, it’s important for the foster home to observe and evaluate the cocker.
+While the dog is in foster care, it’s important for the foster home to observe and evaluate the Cocker.
 Does he have any house manners?
 Does he get along well with other dogs, cats, etc.?
 Will this dog require serious obedience training or does he respond to basic commands?
 Does he walk well on a leash?
 Are car rides enjoyable or a nightmare?
 Does he dig, try to escape, bark excessively, etc.?
 Foster homes should be willing to set limits for the dog.
 See how he reacts to being crated or gated when alone.
 Is he responsive to commands?
 Is he happy?
 Does he cringe when verbally corrected?
-Any and all observations assist us in determining who the best prospect might be to adopt your foster.
+Your careful observations assist us in determining what kind of family might be a good fit for your foster dog.